nick-turner-tds/js-assessment/tds-javascript-takehome-assessment.md

 1. Populate the “to” value based on the value returned from API.

 ## API Overview:
-- For this assessment, please make use of the following free API resource: https://currencybeacon.com
+- For this assessment, you will be required to make use of the following free API resource: [https://currencybeacon.com](https://currencybeacon.com/register)
+- You will need to register for a free account to get access to your `API_KEY`.
-- Full documentation can be found here: https://currencybeacon.com/api-documentation
+  - Your `API_KEY` can be found on the main dashboard once you log in under `API Token Information`.
-- You should make use of our demo key in your requests `API_KEY=NHKNUhI53ZApF4IXCOX1DpUj2YTSl2U1`
 - Your application should make use of the following two API calls:
   - https://api.currencybeacon.com/v1/currencies
   - https://api.currencybeacon.com/v1/convert
+- Full documentation can be found here: https://currencybeacon.com/api-documentation
 - *Please ensure that you have carefully studied the API responses and selected the most appropriate nodes for the mapping of data.*

 ## Submission Guidelines: